nus-cs2113-AY2122S1/tp/docs/team/apzh.md

     - All text descriptions in this section.
     - [Image] The **Sequence Diagram** - Showing how the process of filtering the user's tasklist that is managed
     - by the TaskManager class.
+  - Added the information in "5.2 User stories".

 - **Contributions to team-based tasks**:
   - Maintained the issue tracker and milestones for our team.